Asked 1 years ago in Basic Electronics by Margo Shogren Answer

 MCCB (Molded Case Circuit Breaker)

-Answered 5 months ago by Sam Winnick
+Answered 1 years ago by Sam Winnick

 MCB stands for "miniature circuit breaker," while MCCB stands for "molded case circuit breaker."
 MCBs are smaller, lower-capacity circuit breakers that are used for electrical protection in home or office settings.
 MCCBs are larger, higher-capacity circuit breakers that are used in industrial and commercial settings.
 Both types of circuit breakers are designed to protect electrical circuits from overload and short circuits, but MCCBs are capable of handling higher currents and can be used in more demanding applications.